pen-lang/pen/doc/src/for-developers.md

    export PEN_ROOT=<directory>
    ```

-1. You are ready to build packages with the custom-built `pen` command and libraries!
+1. You are ready to build packages with the customized `pen` command and libraries!